spicelang/spice/docs/docs/language/declaration-modifiers.md

 ## The `inline` modifier

-The `inline` modifier can be used for functions and procedures to mark them as inlinable for the compiler explicitly.
-By marking a function or procedure as inlinable, the compiler is forced to always inline it.
+The `inline` modifier can be used for functions and procedures to mark them as inlineable for the compiler explicitly.
+By marking a function or procedure as inlineable, the compiler is forced to always inline it.

 !!! note
     Marking private functions/procedures with the `inline` keyword is not necessary in most of the cases, because the compiler inlines smaller, private scoped functions automatically when compiling with an optimization level >= O1.

 ### Applicable for